 So, what's the best strategy in how to get customer referrals?
 Simple, you have to ask for them.
 But to prevent getting rejected, you have to ask the right way.
 Don’t worry, we have some customer referral program ideas to share with you.
 Let’s get started …

 Make it easy

 Make the referral process easy for your customers by placing a link at the top of your website that says: “Refer a Friend."
 That link will direct your customers to a landing page where they can quickly enter the referral info.
 If you’re using marketing automation, you can then automatically send an email to the customer thanking them for their referral while giving them an easy way to refer friends and family.
 This is also great because you may have prospects who aren’t a good fit for what you do, but they have someone in mind who they could refer over to you.
 This gives them an easy way to do that.

 Tell customers to bring a friend

-Bringing a friend is an idea that typically offers a plethora of bargains and discounts to someone for bringing in a new customer and usually a little something-something for the friend, too.
+Refer a friend program ideas involve offering a plethora of bargains and discounts to someone for bringing in a new customer and usually a little something-something for the friend, too.
+Bring a friend discount programs are easy.
 Don't just tell a friend, bring them in!

 Whatever the promotion includes, be it a discount, a contest entry, a candy bar, whatever, it really seems to work.
 In fact, people who appreciate shopping together—much like moms, gaggles of teens and people who use the mall as a primo dating spot - probably have a treasure trove of contacts they could introduce to a business if it's worth their time.